BunningsWarehouseOfficial/Synthetic-Traffic-Sign-Data/README.md

 ```
 The generator can be configured with by modifying the `config.yaml` file.

 Please allow for sufficient storage space when running the dataset generator.
+With the default config values and the below example inputs, have 50GB available to be on the safe side.

 **Example traffic sign templates** for data generation can be downloaded [here](https://drive.google.com/file/d/1a65EPNK_3gNII8VXBKDZ0N6H_mL6F6P1/view?usp=sharing).